--Laurel Leigh, writer, teacher, editor, and author of the blog DEAR WRITERS
+-Laurel Leigh, author of DEAR WRITERS

 In 2018, poet Shannon Laws performed poems about her dating life for the heck of it.
 No one asked her to; it just happened.
 “Middle-age dating is not as glorious as you might think,” says Laws reflecting on the conception of the one-woman stage show, “It took enough rejection, mishaps, and broken hearts, but slowly a collection of frothy satire poems found their shape as a rather palatable show.”

 Sample track 7, the studio recording of the beloved poem “Christopher Titus Save Me” inspired by Charles Bukowski’s “The Twelve Hour Night”